A small step for us. A big step for your case.

 Unified Patent Court Your right.
 Europe-wide.

-As of March 2023, 17 member states have ratified the UPCA so far: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia and Sweden.
+So far, 18 Member States have ratified the UPCA: Austria, Belgium, Bulgaria, Denmark, Germany, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Romania, Slovenia and Sweden and the United Kingdom.

-The effects of a Unitary Patent cover the territory of these member states.
-If the patentee wishes to obtain patent protection for additional member states that do not currently participate in the Unitary Patent System, he must additionally resort to national patents or to a European patent validated in these member states.
+The effects of a Unitary Patent extend to the territory of these member states.
+If the patentee wishes to obtain patent protection for other member states that are not currently participating in the Unitary Patent System, he must additionally rely to national patents or on a European patent validated in those member states.

 The remaining member states remain free to join the Unitary Patent System.
-This may result in Unitary Patents filed and granted later having a wider territorial scope of protection.
+This may result in Unitary Patents filed and granted at a later having a wider territorial scope of protection.

 Basics